gabrielw26/wslda/README.md

 ### Building

 In pca folder you will find make files of form Makefile._code_._machine_.
-In header of each make file are listed module that you need to load before you compile the code.
+In header of each make file are listed modules that you need to load before you compile the code.
 For example:

 ```bash
 module load cuda
 make -f Makefile.pca.summit
 ```

+### Wiki
+For more details go to [Wiki Pages](http://git2.if.pw.edu.pl/gabrielw/cold-atoms/wikis/home)